Close to the action

 Mlini is a handful of sun-bleached stone buildings cradled between a steep mountain and the Adriatic Sea.
 It’s a sleepy, traditional kind of place, with a few restaurants crowded around the palm-lined harbour.
 In the woods outside the village, you’ll wander past natural springs, once used to power the mills.

 Pebbly beaches on tap

 Mlini’s great for beaches – the waterfront is studded with pretty, pebbly coves.
-If you feel like a change of scene, you can zoom over to Cavtat on the ferry in ten minutes, or head out to the Elaphiti Islands, which lay claim to some of the best sandy beaches in the region.
+If you feel like a change of scene, you can zoom over to Cavtat on the ferry in ten minutes, or head out to the Elaphiti Islands.
+They lay claim to some of the best sand in the region.